databricks-industry-solutions/security-analysis-tool/docs/setup.md

   ```
     drop  database security_analysis cascade
    ```
+Please make sure you are using - in all secret key names as opposed to _ .

 **Note**: SAT is a productivity tool to help verify security configurations of Databricks deployments, its not meant to be used as certification or attestation of your deployments.
 SAT project is regulary updated to improve correctness of checks, add new checks, fix bugs.
 Please send your feedback and comments to sat@databricks.com.

 You will need the following information to set up SAT, we will show you how to gather them in the next section.